Thank you for reading our post, please rate this article at the end.

 POWERLIX Sleeping Pad

-Out of the box, I was impressed with the lightweight and thoughtfulness design of the POWERLIX Sleeping Pad.
+Out of the box, I was impressed with the POWERLIX Sleeping Pad’s lightweight and thoughtful design.
 It’s a great backpacking option and perfect when you don’t want to lug something heavy.
 It rolls up small, making it easy to carry.

-Regarding the design, I love the revolutionary hexagon design that does mold to your body, mimicking a much deeper mattress.
+Regarding the design, I love the revolutionary hexagon design, which molds to your body, mimicking a much deeper mattress.
 The cellular air design maps your entire body and ergonomically supports all the body pressure points for extra night support.

 At first impression, the POWERLIX Sleeping Pad seems big until you inflate it; it’s just the right size.
 If you close the big hole and open the small hole button, you can inflate this bad boy with less than 15 breaths.

 Comfort-wise, the POWERLIX Sleeping Pad isn’t a luxury mat but rather a backpacker sleeping pad.
-You’re likely to sink to the floor when sitting up, but when lying down and the weight is equally distributed, t keeps you off the ground.
+When sitting up, you’re likely to sink to the floor, but when lying down, and the weight is equally distributed, it keeps you off the ground.

 Durability is also one less thing to worry about.
 The 75D nylon material is solid and will stand up to abuse.
-The material also boasts fantastic thermal insulation, keeping you warm from the cold winter ground.
+It also boasts fantastic thermal insulation, keeping you warm in winter.

-I’ve slept on cold 40F nights and didn’t feel that on my back.
+I’ve slept on cold 40-degree nights and didn’t feel that on my back.

-Plus, the nylon is waterproof, so it’s perfect for any outdoor activities.
-I’ve even purposed it for use at the beach because it doesn’t stick to dirt and dries quickly.
+Plus, the nylon is waterproof and perfect for any outdoor activity.
+I’ve even used it at the beach because it dries quickly and doesn’t stick to dirt.

 The POWERLIX Sleeping Pad has an inflation bag, a pillow and storage bag, and a nylon band to hold everything together.
 And I was impressed with the variety of colors, sure to match anyone’s personality.